 Spring is born out of winter’s quietude, allowing us to move forward with renewed creativity, enthusiasm, and energy for life.
 Juicing and fasting are favored by many as ways to wake-up body systems from the slumber of winter.
 For example, did you know that even a one-day fast will allow your liver/gallbladder system to rest, helping it to eliminate toxins?
 While some choose to fast with only water, others will juice for the day.
 Juicing and fasting are favored by many as ways to wake-up body systems from the slumber of winter.
-We like to use the Green Drink recommended by Julieanna Hever “The Plant-Based Dietitian” which is loaded with nutrients, vitamins, and minerals.
+Here is one recipie for the Green Drink which is loaded with nutrients, vitamins, and minerals.

 To make this yummy drink, pour 8-10 oz water or your favorite non-dairy beverage into a blender.
 Add fresh or frozen berries, pineapple, cherries, papaya, mango, banana (whatever appeals to you–using a variety of fruits is best so as to get the most nutrients).
 Then add spinach leaves, kale and/or collard greens (remove thick stalks), sprouts, and seeds like flax, hemp, or chia.
 Blend together and drink.
 It is delicious, satisfying, and cleansing.
 I like to add fresh mint leaves too.